MudBlazor/MudBlazor/README.md

  - Clear and easy to understand structure
  - Good documentation with many examples and source snippets
  - All components are written entirely in C#, no JavaScript allowed (except absolutely necessary)
- - All CSS is encapsulated, users largely don't need it (but they can)
+ - Users can make beautiful apps without needing CSS (but they can of course use CSS too)
  - No dependencies on other component libraries, 100% control over components and features
  - Stability!
 We strive for a complete test coverage.
  - Releasing often so developers can get their PRs and fixes in a timely fashion